 What is Employee Retention?

-Employee retention is a company’s ability, and the efforts taken, to keep their employees encouraged, satisfied, and with the company.
+Employee retention is a company’s ability, and the efforts taken by the human resources department, to keep its employees encouraged, satisfied, and with the company.

 Employee Retention Rate